Jean Seberg: Aftermath

 According to FBI documents obtained via the Freedom of Information Act, six days after the discovery of Seberg's body, the FBI released documents admitting its defamation of Seberg, while making statements attempting to distance the agency from the practices of the Hoover era.
 The FBI's campaign against Seberg was further explored by Time magazine in a front-page article titled "The FBI vs. Jean Seberg."

 Media attention surrounding the FBI's abuse of Seberg led to an examination of the case by the Church Committee of the U.S. Senate, which noted that despite the FBI's claims of reform, "COINTELPRO activities may continue today under the rubric of investigation."

 In his autobiography, Los Angeles Times editor Jim Bellows describes events leading up to the Seberg articles, expressing regret that he had not vetted the articles sufficiently.
 He echoed this sentiment in subsequent interviews.

 In June 1980, Paris police filed charges against "persons unknown" in connection with Seberg's death.
 Police stated that Seberg had such a high amount of alcohol in her system at the time of her death that it would have rendered her comatose and unable to enter her car without assistance, and no alcohol was found in the car.
 Police theorized that someone was present at the time of Seberg's death and failed to seek medical care.

-In December 1980, Seberg's former husband Romain Gary committed suicide.
+In December 1980, Seberg's former husband Romain Gary died by suicide.
 His suicide note, addressed to his publisher, indicated that he had not killed himself over the loss of Seberg, but because he could no longer produce literary works.